Singapore

 Good for: Landmark sightseeing, skyline views, short first visits.

-Skip if: You want old shophouse streets and hawker centres outside your door.
+Skip if: You want old shophouse streets and hawker centers outside your door.

 • Kampong Glam